karimjammoul/laravel-livewire-test/README.txt

 password: 12345678

-For the 5th feature "Admin Existence", I made a Users Datatable containing all the users that has role other than admin, the admin has the ability to add, edit, delete the users and their profiles in this datatable.
+For the 5th feature "Admin Existence", I made a Users Datatable containing all the users that has role other than admin, the admin has the ability to add, edit, delete the users and their profiles in this datatable, also I've made an Admin Middleware, to the dashboard and audit trails pages.

 For the 7th feature "Audit Trails", I made a User Observer that track the changes for the user profile when updating, and storing the data in the db, plus there is a datatable that shows all the changes made by the users, and to be able to show the